Comparing Capital One Credit Cards

 The ongoing rewards of 1.25X miles on all purchases could be better although there's no annual fee.

-This card's rewards of 4% on dining and entertainment beats the previous offer of 3% on just dining, as well as the same great 2% back at grocery stores.
-The sign-up bonus is one of the best around for a cash back card – $300 after you spend $3,000 within the first 3 months of card membership.
+This card's rewards of 4% on dining and entertainment beat the previous offer of 3% on just dining, as well as the same great 2% back at grocery stores.

 There's now an annual fee of $95, although it's waived the first year.

 The SavorOne is an improved product when compared to the old Savor.
-There's a great $150 bonus after a $500 spend within the first 3 months; 3% back on dining and (now also) entertainment; and 2% back at grocery stores.
+There's a great $150 bonus after a $500 spend within the first 3 months and 2% back at grocery stores, in addition to the great dining rewards.

 Although there's no annual fee, this card's sign-up bonus is in the middle of the pack when compared to other cash back cards.